1666 TEKS header image

 Scientists develop and defend their explanations in collaborative discussions with peers (other scientists and engineers) using evidence based on a preponderance of data.
 Engineers collaborate with their peers through the design process, evaluating others and justifying their own solutions using the design criteria and evidence.

-factual information (such as observations, measurements, or statistics) used as a basis for reasoning, discussion, or calculation; often include both useful and irrelevant or redundant information and must be processed to be meaningful
+factual information (such as observations, measurements, or statistics) used as a basis for reasoning, discussion, or calculation; often includes both useful and irrelevant or redundant information and must be processed to be meaningful

-data that support a hypothesis or an argument and are observable through the senses or technology
+data that supports a hypothesis or an argument and are observable through the senses or technology

 a qualitative description of how a specific phenomenon works which is generally accepted by the scientific community